fabriziodea/DevopsPractical/README.md

 ## Cloud provider
 Google cloud platform is the cloud provider i used for this project.
 Moving the application on the cloud offers many advantages.
-It allowes greater scalability by giving the possibility to add more virtual machines and more replicas.
+It allows greater scalability by giving the possibility to add more virtual machines and more replicas.
 It makes the application more resistant in case of failure.
 It allows automatic updates with no or little down time.